siddharthhoonka/Hostel_Attendence_/README.md

 ### View Attendance Records

 1. **Go to the Records Page**:
    Open:

-      The CSV file or you can check the excel file
+   The CSV file or you can check the Excel file.

 2. **Filter and Review Logs**:
    Utilize filters by date or student name to review detailed attendance logs.